Want to grow weed at home?

 Germinating in Peat Briquettes

 Soak a peat briquette in water and let it swell.
 Now push a seed into the hole.
 Keep it in a hot temperature, like in 95 degrees Fahrenheit.
 Keep it moist and wait for the sprouts to come out.
-This is the safest and reliable method of germinating a marijuana seed.
+This is the safest and most reliable method of germinating a marijuana seed.

 Note that you can select any of the above mentioned methods of germinating seed.
 Go with whichever suits you the best.